 Even though there's no cure for PRA, it's still important to have it properly diagnosed as it can lead to other eye conditions.
 PRA on its own is not painful, but it can lead to advanced cataracts (which can cause inflammation and become painful) and glaucoma (also painful).

 Most importantly, if your dog has PRA, it doesn't mean they can't live a happy and healthy life.
 Again, PRA is a progressive disease, so your dog likely has a strong sense of her world and how to navigate it.
 It doesn't mean you automatically have to keep your dog on a leash at all times.
 But it does mean your dog is at a higher risk for other kinds of eye injuries, such as getting a stick in their eye or running into other objects.
 Providing your dog with eye protection is a great way to keep their eyes safe from injury and still let them explore the world and join in on fun activities.

-How the Genetics of PRA Work
+How do Genetics of PRA Work?

 Since PRA is not curable, it's especially important for both dog owners and breeders to understand the importance of identifying carriers of the gene to keep it from spreading.
 Here's a quick breakdown: